5 Dishwasher Maintenance Tips

 July 12, 2019

-However, dishwasher cleaning and maintenance isn’t always at the top of a homeowners’ to-do list because many assume it’s a self-cleaning appliance.
+However, dishwasher cleaning and maintenance aren’t always at the top of a homeowners’ to-do list because many assume it’s a self-cleaning appliance.
 But because of the frequency in which it is used, it is important that basic maintenance is performed on a regular basis.
 A neglected dishwasher can cause costly problems in the long run.
 Take preventative action now by following these dishwasher maintenance tips from the pros at Mattioni and ensure your most trusted appliance is performing well!

 1. Regularly Clean Filter